subzeroid/instagrapi/docs/usage-guide/realtime.md

 !!! warning
     Realtime MQTT support is experimental.
 Instagram can change this private transport without notice.

-The realtime client opens Instagram's MQTToT connection for receiving live events after login.
+The realtime client opens Instagram's MQTToT connection for live events after login.
 It is useful when you need callbacks for realtime payloads instead of polling HTTP endpoints.
-Use the Direct methods for sending messages, reactions, and media.
+It can also publish lightweight Direct actions over MQTT.
+Use the regular Direct methods for media sends and complete thread management.

 | Method | Return | Description |
 | --- | --- | --- |